Share On

 Check Their Feathers And Skin

 The turkey’s feathers typically should look shiny and lay flat against them (with the exception of when strutting).
-Bloody feathers are a clear sign of a problem.
-For the most part, feathers should be clean, though you may have residents who have dirty feathers from exploring in the mud or eating a messy treat.
-Unless the turkey is molting, feathers typically should not be missing or tattered, which could be due to stress, parasites, flock behavior issues (like bullying or feather pecking), or nutritional deficiencies (especially protein).
+Bloody feathers should be cleaned and the area should be closely evaluated to determine the cause (which may be as simple as a broken blood feather, but could also be a more serious wound).
+For the most part, feathers should be clean, though you may have residents who have dirty feathers from exploring in the mud, eating a messy treat, or recently dustbathing.
+Feathers should not be curled, and unless the turkey is molting, feathers should not be missing or tattered.
+Any of these issues could be due to stress, parasites, flock behavior issues (like bullying or over-mounting), nutritional deficiencies (especially protein), or infestations in their habitat (such as rodents or parasites).
 If their feathers don’t seem to be developing or won’t fold into their normal position, this is also indicative of a problem.

 Check Their Weight And Body Condition

-It’s important to have an accurate weight for each of the individuals in your care.
+It’s important to have an accurate weight for each of the individuals in your care, so we recommend weight residents at every health check (though some individuals may benefit from more frequent weigh-ins).
 A healthy adult turkey should maintain weight consistently.
-If a turkey resident has lost a lot of weight, this could indicate an illness, malnutrition, or parasitic infection.
+If a turkey resident has lost a lot of weight, this could indicate an illness, malnutrition, or parasitic infection (one exception being an excessively broody turkey who may lose some weight while tending to her nest – if you are ever unsure if what you are seeing is due to broodiness or illness, be sure to connect with your veterinarian).
 If they have gained weight, it’s critical to ensure that you aren’t overfeeding them, especially with treats and snacks, as obesity can lead to other health issues.
 Obesity is particularly common in large breed turkeys and can increase their risk of developing a host of health challenges, including mobility issues, pressure sores, and heart issues.
 Excess weight can not only negatively impact their quality of life, it will also likely shorten their life.

 To weigh turkey residents, it can be helpful to use a scale intended for “dynamic weighing” or “weighing in motion,” as these scales will calculate the average weight for an animal moving around on the scale rather than oscillating indefinitely.
 Make sure the turkey has adequate traction on the scale (a bath mat or rubber bowl can be used to provide traction) and keep your hands near them to prevent them from slipping or jumping off the scale, which could result in injury.
 We recommend weighing turkeys in a standing or sitting position rather than placing them on their side.
 We never recommend placing a turkey on their back.

 In addition to weighing each individual, you should also pay close attention to their body condition to determine if they are at a healthy weight.
 A prominent keel is a sign an individual is underweight.
-In an individual who is overweight, the keel may be difficult to find and the individual may stand with splayed legs.
+In an individual who is overweight, the keel may be difficult to feel and the individual may stand with splayed legs and tip forward rather than standing upright.

 Check Their Poop

-If the individual poops during the exam, be sure to make note of whether or not their stool appears “normal” or potentially concerning.
+If the individual poops during the health check, be sure to make note of whether or not their droppings appear “normal” or potentially concerning.
 You can read more about turkey poop here.
-Not every unusual dropping is cause for immediate concern, but be sure to contact your veterinarian right away if anyone has bloody poop; worms in their poop (be aware that the absence of visible worms does not mean the individual does not have parasitic worms or other parasitic infection); or consistently foamy, loose, or abnormally colored stool that cannot be explained by diet.
+Not every unusual dropping is cause for immediate concern, but be sure to contact your veterinarian right away if anyone has bloody poop; mustard-yellow droppings (which could indicate blackhead, a very serious disease); worms in their poop (be aware that the absence of visible worms does not mean the individual does not have parasitic worms or other parasitic infection); or consistently foamy, loose, or abnormally colored stool that cannot be explained by diet.

 When in doubt, grab a fecal sample and connect with your veterinarian.